 Default security settings

 ‘I already have default security settings on – that will do, won’t it?’
-I hear you say, and the simple answer is NO, under no circumstances are the default security settings enough.
+I hear you say, and the simple answer is NO, under no circumstances are the default security settings enough to meet the requirements for Secure Configuration.
 Factory/ Default settings are relatively insecure due to them being designed to be as unrestrictive as possible to enable fluidity for the customers when having just purchased the system – it also allows them to set their own settings from a blank canvas.
 To stand a chance of achieving Cyber Essentials accreditation you will have to adopt much better levels of security than just those default settings.

 What problems can occur from a poorly configured system